Top Pieces Of Advice For Email Account Hacking

 Even technically sophisticated users fall victim to well-crafted social engineering attacks.
 Phishing has evolved from obvious scam emails to highly convincing impersonations of legitimate services.

-Understanding attack methods is essential for both protection and, if you have legitimate reasons, gaining authorized access to accounts.
+Understanding how people hack email accounts is essential for both protection and, if you have legitimate reasons, gaining authorized access to accounts.

 1. Password Guessing and Social Engineering

-If you know someone personally, you might deduce their password based on personal information.
+If you know someone personally, you might attempt to hack their email account by deducing their password based on personal information.
 This method requires understanding the target’s life, interests, and password creation habits.

 Information gathering sources: